 sistance prevalence in rural versus urban settings and organic farming versus intensive commercial farming, which should contribute towards an improved understanding of the role of agricultural practices on driving AR development in the agricultural ecosystem.

 |Post doc student Dr. German Villamizar showing the PEER team the project lab|| |

 Hazard analysis coupled with pollution source tracking within a specific area will facilitate the assessment of the potential impact on public health.

 The impact of this research should also provide water management services, government officials, and farmers with a knowledge base of “hotspots” where irrigation water quality has been severely compromised in South Africa.
 Knowledge generated during the course of the project should ultimately aid in the development of a Water and Health strategy in South Africa.

 Summary of Recent Events

 In the next three months, the PI and her team will continue carrying out active sampling and microbiological analysis of water and fresh produce samples along the entire supply chain from the farm to the retailer by all students.
-They have also planned a workshop between University of Pretoria and the University of Fort Hare to discuss methods and sites with a view to develop a detailed Gantt chart with deliverables and timelines.

 Back to PEER Cycle 5 Grant Recipients